Stop Struggling with Candy: Intuitive Eating Tips for the Holiday Season

 I speak all the time with people one to one, in small to large groups, but speaking on stage can be tough.

-My fears were exacerbated by the amount of travel, being in a new city where I did not know anyone AND speaking on stage.
 I arrived a day early to be able to get used to the time change and get settled before the speaker conference started.
 On that day before the conference, I noticed my fear increasing leading to me not wanting to get out of bed.
 I thought over and over about speaking on stage and wondered why I spent good money to travel, stay in a hotel and attend the speaker conference.
-I noticed my anxiety was moving up from 1 to 2 to 3 building up to getting closer to a 10.
+I noticed my anxiety was moving up from 1,2,3 and up; getting closer to a 10.
 I knew I either had to get out of this mindset or I would sabotage my ability to function at the speaker conference.

-I am a psychotherapist by training, and I have seen and helped many people with their fears, anxiety, and panic.
+Since I am a psychotherapist by training, I have seen and helped many people with their fears, anxiety, and panic.
 I was able to notice the fear and anxiety were turning into panic before I got anywhere near being on stage.
 I knew that I need to lower my panic before it got too high.
 I was really committed to the process of being on stage and getting that speaking video done.

 I used some tried and true techniques that always work for me and my clients: